Qiki/DataStructure-Algorithm/README.md

 # DataStructure-Algorithm
-DataStructure and Algorithm in Java and Javascript
+DataStructure and Algorithm in Java and JavasSript